-The limit is 500 words – this is because home educators are busy people who need to be able to assimilate key information in a straightforward way – but we also realise that sometimes there is a little more to be said!
+The target length is a maximum of 700 words – this is because home educators are busy people who need to be able to assimilate key information in a straightforward way – but we also realise that sometimes there is a little more to be said!
 Equally authors are encouraged to use fewer words when the opportunity presents itself.

 Articles must be relevant to the wider EHE community, making people aware of issues as they develop.
 Well-written Bytes inform and provide a measure of analysis.
 They are not opinion pieces.
 The Byte Team retains editorial control and reserves the right not to publish any material which is likely to be offensive to others.

 We provide a house style sheet which helps with consistency of presentation.
 Please be aware of it when writing for us, but also please don’t let it put you off – our editors are familiar with the house style and will make any amendments necessary if you don’t have the time to edit in detail.
 Minor amendments such as clarification of meaning, punctuation and house styling will be made by the editorial team without further reference.
 Where meaning is unclear, or where the text can be enhanced by an editor, you will be contacted to discuss any amendments.